 Safety First.
 Always.

-As the owner and maintainer of all aircraft in our fleet, NICHOLAS AIR is committed to your safety.
 Our Safety Management System (SMS) protocol requires our pilots to hold an FAA Airline Transport Pilot License (highest available) and to receive rigorous training that far exceeds the industry standard.
 NICHOLAS AIR pilots participate in two annual training courses, receive simulator-based flight training to be type-rated in the aircraft, and must perform two check rides per year with an FAA-approved check airman.

 The NICHOLAS AIR Safety Management System (SMS) is a program encompassing system safety and safety management processes.
 SMS is recognized by the International Civil Aviation Organization (ICAO) and the Civil Aviation Authorities (CAA) as the next step in the evolution of safety in aviation.
 Similar to other business and operational decision-making systems, SMS is a decision-making tool.